mys-lang/mys/README.rst

 Assertions
 ----------

 Use the assert keyword to check that given condition is true.

 .. code-block:: python

    assert True
+   assert 1 != 5
+   assert 1 in [1, 3]

 Assertions are always compiled into test and debug binaries, but not by default into optimized application binaries.